5 upcoming smartphones we can't wait to get our hands on

-Let's take a moment to round up some of the devices we're keeping a particular eye on, including those with rumored camera upgrades, refinements on previous devices and possible new ideas that could step up how we use our phones in the future.
+Let's take a moment to round up some of the devices we're keeping a particularly close eye on, including those with rumored camera upgrades, refinements on previous devices and possible new ideas that could step up how we use our phones in the future.

 Apple iPhone 13